brentgroves/Reporting2/prod/build_deploy_run/run-tb.md

 # run tb

+## Corner Case

+On 2/4/25 3 accounts were added and "AccountingYearCategoryType" added the records for 2025 and 2026 but did not add them for 2024.
+Will this be ok?
+Yes.
+The code to handle adding the records to the previous and end periods year using the end_open_period year's "AccountingYearCategoryType" new records was added some time ago for AccountPeriodBalanceRecreatePeriodRange.
+Added code to handle adding the previous periods year using the end_open_periods year's "AccountingYearCategoryType" new records.

 ## Reporting2

 Tested the Reporing2 repo on 12/05/24.
 Removed references to mysql because I was unable to connect to mysql on reports31.